captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
-I went to the Farmer's Market on what is that street the one with the parldng garage
+I went to the Farmer's Market on what is that street the one with the parking garage
 ---
 ## SHARON:
 Gilbert
 ---
 ## ROBYN:
-Yeah, Gilbert!
-I bought a necklace there was this woman selling these necklaces she'd made out of hemp I think, she grew it herseif, and these clay beads, do you know who I'm talldng about?
+Ye a h , Gilbert!
+I bought a necklace there was this woman selling these necklaces she'd made out of hemp I think, she grew it herself, and these clay beads, do you know who I'm talking about?
 Is she maybe in your book club or something?
 ---
 ## SHARON:
 How come you have so many driver's licenses?
 (A real beat.)
 ---
 ## ROBYN:
 Excuse me?